NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Electric Panel: Breaker Spaces**

-The total, or unoccupied, number of breaker spaces on the electric panel.
+The total (if 'total' used above) or unoccupied (if 'headroom' used above) number of breaker spaces on the electric panel.
 If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#hpxml-electric-panels'>HPXML Electric Panels</a>) is used.

 - **Name:** ``electric_panel_breaker_spaces``
 - **Type:** ``Integer``